Sample Education Undergraduate Reflective Report

 Working at Mount Holyoke College as a Laboratory Director and Instructor, I manage over 200 students’ work.
 Although I am often swamped, almost to the point of overwhelming times, I can honestly say that I love my job.
 I get so much energy out of being involved in so many different aspects of my workplace.

 Daily, I switch roles.
-Some days I am co-teaching a graduate honours research course, while other days, I am working with first-year students introducing them to statistical analysis.
+Some days I am co-teaching a graduate honors research course, while other days, I am working with first-year students introducing them to statistical analysis.

 I also serve as a research consultant for the psychology and education departments on my campus.
 I cover classes for faculty while they are away at conferences, and I supervise graduate teaching assistants.